InfuseAI/piperider/static_report/README.md

 ## (Prerequisite) Generate reports with the local CLI

-To develop the CLI alongside FE static reports.
+**To develop the CLI alongside FE static reports.
-This is REQUIRED for serving your apps, as it depends on CLI's outputs:
+This is <span style="color: red">REQUIRED</span> for serving your apps, as it depends on CLI's outputs:**

 1. Go to the root of this repo
 1. Initialize Python's Virtual Environment: `python -m venv .venv`